sindresorhus/figures/readme.md

 If you cannot find the character you're looking for in the table above, please look at this full list of [cross-platform terminal characters](https://github.com/ehmicky/cross-platform-terminal-characters).

+## Unsupported terminals

+The following terminals are not officially supported:
+  - xterm
+  - Linux Terminal (kernel)
+  - cmder

+They can display most but not all of the figures listed above.

 ## Related

 - [log-symbols](https://github.com/sindresorhus/log-symbols) - Colored symbols for various log levels